dallascaley/finance/README.md

 ```
 Give examples
 ```

-F you! and F this README template.
-Here is what is going on:

 I conceive this project a few years ago.
 The original idea was to have an application where users could enter all of their reoccurring debits and credits and also their current bank acount balance and the system would generate a graphical representation of what their bank balance would be in the future assuming that the same pattern of debits and credits continue.